SCHarish/LibraryManagement/README.md

-## LibraryManagement
+## Library Management Application
 ---
 ### About
 <p>This is a simple library management application built using spring boot.
-Entities involved in this application are Book, Author and Tags</p>
+It is used to store books and maintain them in the library.
+Entities involved here are Book, Author and Tags</p>

 ---
 ### Tools